WSWUP/cloud-free-scene-counts/README.md

 python make_quicklook_lists.py
 ```

+## Example

+For a detailed walk through of running the scripts and generating the scene list files, please see the provided [example](./example/EXAMPLE.md).

 #### Landsat Product Identifier

 We are deliberately using a "shortened" collection 1 product identifier to match the Earth Engine system index for the collection 1 images.
 The ID doesn't include the processing correction level, processing date, collection number, or collection category.
 For example the original Landsat product identifier LT05_L1TP_043030_20001014_20160922_01_T1 is saved in the output files as LT05_043030_20001014.
 This is done since an image is "cloudy" even if the processing date or correction level changes.